Connect with us

 Summary

-McGregor’s success may also have been the cause of his downfall, with many people speculating that the level of wealth he has reached has led to a lack of motivation for the sport.
+McGregor’s success may also have been the cause of his downfall, with many people speculating that his wealth has led to a lack of motivation for the sport.
 However, let’s be honest: with over $200 million in the bank, most of us would feel the same way.

 Dan Western is a British journalist with a decade's worth of experience in researching financial information of the world's most influential people.